I2PC/docs/docs/Developers/How-to-release/index.rst

     - Open the scipion gui and execute a few tests.

 b.
-To simulate installation using the plugin manager:
+Simulate using the plugin manager:

   1. **Create a `plugins.json` file**:
     Use a structure similar to the one at `<https://scipion.i2pc.es/getplugins/>`, but replace the `scipion-em-xmipp` entry with the following: